 In New York, insect pests attack many of our high-value vegetable crops including potato, onion, cabbage, sweet corn, pumpkin, squash, pepper, tomato and snap bean.
 A primary goal of my research program is to develop integrated pest management (IPM) strategies for these crops that are practical, economical and environmentally responsible.
 Students will learn about conventional and novel IPM strategies for many of the primary insect pests of New York’s most important vegetable crops.
 Moreover, students will have an opportunity to evaluate a novel IPM tactic for a major vegetable insect pest that limits productivity of one of these important crops.

 The soil bacterium Bacillus thuringiensis (Bt) is the most widely used environmentally friendly bioinsecticide in agriculture and public health.
-The current genetically modified insect-resistant crops are all engineered with the insecticidal protein genes from Bt to confer insect-resistance.
-However, the molecular modes of action of various insecticidal Bt toxins in insects have yet to be understood fully, and evolution of resistance of insect populations to Bt toxins threatens the long-term future of Bt-biotechnology for environmentally benign pest management.
-We use biological, genetic and molecular approaches to study the mode of action of Bt toxins and mechanisms of insect resistance to Bt toxins.
-The scholar will participate in our research projects to conduct an independent study under guidance of and in collaboration with lab members.
+Current genetically modified insect-resistant crops widely adopted in the US are engineered with the insecticidal protein genes from Bt to confer insect-resistance.
+Our lab studies molecular modes of action of the Bt toxins in insects and the molecular genetics of insect resistance to Bt toxins.
+In this project, we will analyze the genetic variations associated with Bt resistance in insects collected from the field.
+The scholar will participate in our research project to conduct an independent molecular study of DNA sequence variations under guidance of and in collaboration with lab members.

 The monitoring of soil dwelling animals is challenging, but is a critical step in the sustainable management of root-feeding pests.
 This project will explore the potential use of bioacoustics for the detection and characterization of soil animals.
 The project will involve testing the utility of different acoustic sensors in laboratory settings and evaluating the sensitivity of sensors for detecting soil animals under field conditions in managed grass systems.